 Tour Vikingsholm

-Explore the interior of the Scandinavian inspired historic home built by Lora Knight in 1928.
-Over 200 craftsmen worked on the project and it included furnishing from Scandinavia as well.
+Explore the interior of the Scandinavian-inspired historic home built by Lora Knight in 1928.
+Over 200 craftsmen worked on the project, which included furnishing from Scandinavia.

-Vikingsholm tour tickets available in the park and offered from Memorial Day weekend until September 30.
+Vikingsholm tour tickets are available in the park and offered from Memorial Day weekend until September 30.

-Camping located nearby.
-Lakeview sites are $45 and the rest are $35.
+Camping is available nearby.
+Lakeview sites are $45, and the rest are $35.
 Each online reservation requires a $7.99 fee.

-Note: To visit Vikingsholm requires a steep one-mile hike from the parking lots.
+Note: To visit Vikingsholm, you must hike a steep one-mile distance from the parking lots.
 Wheelchairs or strollers aren’t advised.
-No dogs allowed at Emeral Bay State Park.
+Dogs are not allowed at Emerald Bay State Park.

 Tallac Historic Site